BruceWayne321/Wazuh-Project/Getting Started_MD/Readme.md

-# Securing Your Home Lab: Implementing Wazuh for Threat Detection and Incident Response
+# Securing Your Home Lab: Implementing Wazuh for Endpoint Detection and Response

 ## Introduction